PROGRAMS

 The Regional Stormwater Management Program (RSMP) is an alternative means of compliance to the City of Austin’s detention requirements.
 Funding the Watershed Protection Department receives through the program is used for planning, designing, and constructing drainage infrastructure improvements to reduce the risk of flooding.

-Austin is home to three species of aquatic salamanders that occur no where else in the world except in and around this city: The Barton Springs Salamander, Austin Blind Salamander and Jollyville Plateau Salamander.
+Austin is home to three species of aquatic salamanders that live nowhere else in the world: the Barton Springs salamander, Austin blind salamander, and Jollyville Plateau salamander.

 The Stormwater Treatment program designs, implements and evaluates engineered systems that reduce pollution in our creeks, lakes and aquifers.
 The program seeks to use stormwater as a resource rather than a waste product.